 "...Defanged destroyer limps into the bay

 After the second world war, many ships, destroyers, cruisers, battleships etc. were declassified for commercial use.
 This processes included removing the weapons and firing capability from each vessel.
 "Defanged" ships were coveted by shipping companies for their durability, and low second-hand, military-surplus, price.
-Today most ships end up in India where a lucrative ship breaking industry has created a major environmental hazard.Oren has suggested that the imagery of a defanged destroyer, attracting quite a crowd, may have been inspired by Farley Mowat's 1972 non-fiction plea: "A Whale For The Killing."
+Today most ships end up in India where a lucrative ship breaking industry has created a major environmental hazard.Oren has suggested, supported by Gord's on-stage rants, that the imagery of a defanged destroyer, attracting quite a crowd, may have been inspired by Farley Mowat's 1972 non-fiction plea: "A Whale For The Killing."
 The book details a finback whale who was teased and tortured by Newfoundland residents while trapped in the local Bay.
 Gord has demonstrated an interest in 'the beasts of the deep' and this book may have appealed to his interest in all things 'laminar flow.'
 The books conclusion compares the whale to a crippled vessel: "She was floating on her back, high out of the water, and the pallid mountain of her swollen belly was like a capsized ship."
 The idea of gradual obsolescence seems to be linked to "Scared" in some way.
 As detailed on the unreleased info page: beginning on the Day For Night tour, and for years afterwards, Gord would intro the song; or sing during the conclusion: about an example of a lighthouse keeper or encyclopedia salesman whose services were no longer needed.
 1997's "Live Between Us" features the salesman as seen from the buyers perspective, and "Scared" from the live 1998 Sausalito radio show begins with Gord saying "they're phasing my job out, Ma."